-If this year's Jackson Hole symposium was a contest among central bankers of who could deliver the speech least relevant to monetary policy, the result could be described as a 0-0 draw between Janet Yellen, Federal Reserve chair, and Mario Draghi, European Central Bank president.
+If last week’s Jackson Hole symposium was a contest among central bankers of who could deliver the speech least relevant to monetary policy, the result could be described as a 0-0 draw between Janet Yellen, Federal Reserve chair, and Mario Draghi, European Central Bank president.
 Yellen focused on praising the financial regulations put in place in the US after the 2008 financial crisis and warned against their dismantling.
-Draghi used his time to defend the importance of countries' openness to trade, threatened by a drift towards economic protectionism.
+Draghi used his time to defend the importance of countries’ openness to trade, threatened by a drift towards economic protectionism.

 This is in contrast with the last time Draghi attended the Jackson Hole meeting in August 2014.
-His remarks then hinted towards easing monetary policy, with the ECB's asset purchase (quantitative easing) programme officially announced a few months later in January 2015 and launched in March of that year.
+His remarks then hinted towards easing monetary policy, with the ECB’s asset purchase (quantitative easing) programme officially announced a few months later in January 2015 and launched in March of that year.
 The programme has played an important role in supporting economic recovery in the euro area.
-GDP across the currency union grew by 2.2% year-on-year according to the latest data for the second quarter of 2017, double the pace recorded in the same quarter of 2014.
+GDP across the currency union grew by 2.2% year-on-year according to the latest data for Q2 2017, double the pace recorded in the same quarter of 2014.
 Unemployment across the euro area stood at 9.1% in June, down from 11.5% in August 2014.
-Inflation, while still below the ECB's target of close to 2%, is 1.5% and the threat of deflation has receded.
+Inflation, while still below the ECB’s target of close to 2%, is 1.5% and the threat of deflation has receded.

 The transmission of QE and its impact on the real economy and inflation occurred mainly through the exchange rate channel, as the ECB’s credible commitment to accommodative policy pushed down bond yields and led to the depreciation of the euro.
 This, in turn, supported exports and brought about a rise in imported inflation.